Le Canal d'Entreroches, Orny. Foto/Photo: TES.

 Dutch glory and the shipping route between the Rhine and the Rhone

-Élie Gouret (1586-1656) was a Huguenot who lived in the Republic of the Seven United Provinces.
+Élie Gouret (1586-1656) was a Huguenot who lived in the Dutch Republic, also known as the Republic of the Seven United Provinces.

-In 1636, he submitted to the government (der Grosse Rat) of canton Bern a project to connect the Rhine, the River Aare, the Lake of Biel, and the Lake of Neuchâtel to Lake Geneva.
-He wanted to achieve his goal by connecting Yverdon with Morges (canton of Vaud), thus connecting the Rhine with the Rhone.
+In 1636, he submitted a project to the government (Der Grosse Rat) of the canton Bern to connect the Rhine, the River Aare, Lake Biel, and Lake Neuchâtel to Lake Geneva.
+He wanted to achieve his goal by connecting Yverdon with Morges (in the canton of Vaud), thus linking the Rhine with the Rhone.

 He also wanted to make the Rhone navigable between Geneva and Lyon by digging a side channel to the Mediterranean Sea.
 In this way, he intended to connect the North Sea and the Mediterranean Sea.

-The Republic, especially cities in the province of Holland, were interested in this project.
-These ships could avoid the dangerous sea route (storms, pirates, hostile countries).
+The Republic, especially cities in the province of Holland, was interested in this project.
+These ships could avoid the dangerous sea route (storms, pirates, and hostile countries).

 Moreover, the Rhine flows through friendly (i.e. Protestant) regions of German principalities and Swiss areas (the cantons of Bern (including Vaud) and Basel, the sovereign city of Geneva and the (French, but Protestant) principality of Neuchâtel).
 The Rhone Valley and the south of France were predominantly protestant before the Edict of Nantes was lifted in 1685.